 To assess individual goals, each named executive officer submits a written self-appraisal regarding the achievement of his or her pre-established goals for the year.
 For the named executive officers other than the CEO, the appraisals are reviewed by the CEO.
 The CEO provides performance appraisals for each of the named executive officers, which are then discussed with the Committee.
-The self-appraisal for the CEO is discussed with the Committee.
+The self-appraisal for the CEO is discussed with the Committee for purposes of determining whether to adjust the annual incentive determined based on the financial portion of the short-term incentive plan.